jesstelford/esnext-generation/built-in-iterators/problem.md

 or Array), ES6 provides a new construct `for...of`[1], allowing iteration over _any_ collection that has an Iterator!

-Arrays, Objects, and the new ES6 Map & Set collections all provide these built in iterators.
+Arrays, Objects, and the new ES6 Map & Set collections all provide these built-in iterators.
 Any collection which provides an iterator is called an _Iterable_.
 For example:

 ```js
 for(var i of [1, 2, 3]) {